 Biography of Henning Christiansen

-From 1964–1985, Henning Christiansen collaborated regularly with Beuys, frequently providing the sonic backdrop for his performances.
-In 1985, he received a professorship in multimedia at the Academy of Fine Arts in Hamburg.
-Christiansen remained very active until his death in 2008, participating in the music festival Wundergrund and presenting a large retrospective in Copenhagen a year prior.
+After many visits to Germany, Henning Christiansen received in 1985 a professorship in multimedia at the Academy of Fine Arts in Hamburg.
+Christiansen remained very active until his death in 2008, participating in the Wundergrund music festival and presenting a large retrospective in Copenhagen a year prior.